-ScienceWiz Light kit has over 25 experiments.
-Split light into a cascade of rainbows, make a kaleidoscope, microscope and telescope, mold lenses, capture a shadow, box a camera, diffract with feathers, play the I Spy game with mirrors and solve a filter puzzle – all in with one kit.
+ScienceWiz Light: This kit has over 25 experiments.
+Split light into a cascade of rainbows, make a kaleidoscope, microscope and telescope, mould lenses, capture a shadow, box a camera, diffract with feathers, play the I Spy game with mirrors and solve a filter puzzle – all in with one kit.
 WOW!

-Sciencewiz Light : Our line of science kits stemmed from Dr. Penny Norman’s volunteer work teaching science in her children’s elementary schools and her ScienceWiz after school and summer programs.
+Our line of science kits stemmed from Dr Penny Norman’s volunteer work teaching science in her children’s elementary schools and her ScienceWiz after school and summer programs.
 With initial development supported by grants from the National Science Foundation and the Franklin Foundation, each of our kits is created with the goal of teaching fundamental scientific concepts to children through hands-on play.

 This ScienceWiz Light Kit has won 2 awards – National Parenting Magazine Award & Creative Child Magazine Award.

 It is a Science book with experiment materials.
 It will enable you to conduct tests and experiments to help you understand the facts of science in an interesting manner.

 How does science toys add value to the kids learning?